vrtulka23/scnt-pypuq/README.md

-# pypuq
+# Physical units and quantities for Python

-Physical units and quantities for Python
+This module is a Python binding of the scnt-puq library.